The Web Health

 • Ice cubes

-Stick to soft foods like yogurt, soup, and mashed potatoes to avoid pressure on your temporary crown.
-For a complete list, check out the best foods to eat after teeth removal.
+Stick to soft foods like yoghurt, soup, and mashed potatoes to avoid pressure on your temporary crown.
+For a complete list, check out the best foods to eat after tooth removal.

 3. Practice Good Oral Hygiene

-If you clench or grind your teeth at night, your temporary crown may take a beating.
-Wearing a nightguard can protect both your natural teeth and your crown from excess pressure.
+Your temporary crown may break or become loose if you grind or clench your teeth at night.
+Wearing a night guard can protect both your natural teeth and your crown from excess pressure.

-How to Relieve Pain from a Temporary Crown
+Ways to Reduce Pain from a Temporary Crown

 While waiting for your dentist appointment, you can try these simple remedies to ease the pain: